-PUC Distribution Inc. ("PUC"), a licensed distributor of electricity, filed an application with the Ontario Energy Board (the "Board") for an order or orders approving or fixing just and reasonable rates for the distribution of electricity and other charges, to be effective May 1, 2010.
+Woodstock Hydro Services Inc. ("Woodstock Hydro"), a licensed distributor of electricity, filed an application with the Ontario Energy Board (the "Board") for an order or orders approving or fixing just and reasonable rates for the distribution of electricity and other charges, to be effective May 1, 2010.

-PUC is one of about 80 electricity distributors in Ontario that are regulated by the Board.
-In 2008, the Board announced the establishment of a new multi-year electricity distribution rate-setting plan, the 3rd Generation Incentive Rate Mechanism ("IRM") process, that will be used to adjust electricity distribution rates starting in 2009 for those distributors whose 2008 rates were rebased through a cost of service review.

-As part of the plan, PUC is one of the electricity distributors that will have its rates adjusted for 2010 on the basis of the IRM process, which provides for a mechanistic and formulaic adjustment to distribution rates and charges between cost of service applications.
+Woodstock Hydro is one of about 80 electricity distributors in Ontario that are regulated by the Board.
+In 2006, the Board announced the establishment of a multi-year electricity distribution rate-setting plan for the years 2007-2010.
+As part of the plan, Woodstock Hydro is one of the electricity distributors that will have its rates adjusted for 2010 on the basis of the 2nd Generation Incentive Rate Mechanism ("IRM") process.
+IRM applications provide for a mechanistic and formulaic adjustment to distribution rates and charges between cost of service applications.

-To streamline the process for the approval of distribution rates and charges for distributors, the Board issued its Report of the Board on 3rd Generation Incentive Regulation for Ontario's Electricity Distributors on July 14, 2008, its Supplemental Report of the Board on 3rd Generation Incentive Regulation for Ontario's Electricity Distributors on September 17, 2008, and its Addendum to the Supplemental Report of the Board on 3rd Generation Incentive Regulation for Ontario's Electricity Distributors on September 17, 2008, and its Addendum to the Supplemental Report of the Board on 3rd Generation Incentive Regulation for Ontario's Electricity Distributors on January 28, 2009 (together the "Reports").
-Among other things, the Reports contained the relevant guidelines for 2010 rate adjustments (the "Guidelines") for distributors applying for distribution rate adjustments pursuant to the IRM process.
+To streamline the process for the approval of distribution rates and charges for distributors, the Board issued its Report of the Board on Cost of Capital and 2nd Generation Incentive Regulation for Ontario's Electricity Distributors (the "Report") on December 20, 2006.
+Among other things, the Report contained the relevant guidelines for 2009 rate adjustments (the "Guidelines") for distributors applying for distribution rate adjustments pursuant to the IRM process.
 On July 22, 2009 the Board issued an update to Chapter 3 of the Board's "Filing Requirements for Transmission and Distribution Applications" (the "Filing Requirements"), which outlined the filing requirements for IRM applications by electricity distributors.

-Notice of PUC's rate application was given through newspaper publication in PUC's service area advising interested parties where the rate application could be viewed and advising how they could intervene in the proceeding or comment on the application.
+Notice of Woodstock Hydro's rate application was given through newspaper publication in Woodstock Hydro's service area advising interested parties where the rate application could be viewed and advising how they could intervene in the proceeding or comment on the application.
 There were no intervention requests and no comments were received.
-Board staff participated in the proceeding.
 The Board proceeded by way of a written hearing.